NickFlabel/insurance_rates_app/README.md

 # Social Network App

-This is a small app that allows user to upload insurance rate for a given date and cargo type and get the insurance price for a given date and cargo type.
-The app is built using FastAPI and tortoise ORM.
+This is a small insurance rate app that allows users to upload insurance rates for specific dates and cargo types.
+Users can also retrieve the insurance price based on a given date and cargo type.
+The app is built using the FastAPI framework and utilizes the Tortoise ORM for database operations.

 ## Prerequisites